Table of Contents

 - Totem™ developers use well-respected and supported Continuous Integration and Continuous Deployment tools and practices to ensure all changes are made in a consistent and repeatable manner in all environments.

-- Security requirements for the Totem™ software were defined by a team of cybersecurity experts before development began and are continuously monitored and adjusted according to risk assessments.
+- Security requirements for the Totem™ applications were defined by a team of cybersecurity experts before development began and are continuously monitored and adjusted according to risk assessments.
 Application penetration tests are routinely performed, the results of which our team uses to refine security requirements.

 - Members of the Totem™ development and management team are all US citizens, all of whom have or have had a DoD Security Clearance.
 The team regularly attend security awareness training, such as that offered by the SANS Institute, and continuously monitor cyber threat feeds, such as US-CERT alerts.